ci-lab-cz/easydock/docs/custom_protonation.md

 3. Accepts a `--pH <float>` argument (required; default convention 7.4).
 4. Keeps running until STDIN is closed — the container is launched **once** and streams all molecules through a single process.

+!!! tip "Additional output columns are ignored"
+    EasyDock reads only the first two tab-separated columns of every output line, therefore a container may append further columns with its own data without breaking the interface.
+The Uni-pKa container uses this to report the occupancy of the returned protonation form as a third column.
+Note that EasyDock stores a single protonated structure per molecule, so a container must write exactly one line per input molecule.

 EasyDock invokes the container as:

 ```bash